Geraldjoshua/Visualization-and-simulation-of-Africa-s-Internet-topology/README.md

 * to **run**: outside the app folder from command line: **python wsgi.py**

-* make sure you install all requirements: run **pip instal -r requirements.txt**
+* make sure you install all requirements: run **pip install -r requirements.txt**

-* note: we are using a free trial version of heroku and most times the app will be in maintenance mode since we exceed our daily memory limits everytime.
+* **_note_**: we are using a free trial version of heroku and most times the app will be in maintenance mode since we exceed our daily memory limits everytime.

-* Make sure you have the files GeoLite2-City.mmdb and GeoLite2-ASN.mmdb downloaded and stored in files folder to find geolocation of ASNs.
+* Make sure you have the files GeoLite2-City.mmdb, GeoLite2-ASN.mmdb and ipsasn.dat downloaded and stored in files folder to find geolocation of ASNs.

 * make sure you have **api keys** for google maps, caida ark, speedchecker and RIPE Atlas.